Stephen-Gates/GTFS/README.md

 - testing the valid data with a schema
 - testing the invalid data with a schema

+## Automatic Testing
+The scripts and .travis.yml file are used to automatically test the data that is defined in datapackage.json.
+Whenever there is a change to this repository, it triggers [Travis](https://travis-ci.org/) to validate the data.

+The last automatic test returned https://api.travis-ci.org/Stephen-Gates/GTFS.svg

 ## Schemas
 The [schemas](https://github.com/Stephen-Gates/GTFS/tree/master/schemas) were created using [Data Packagist](http://datapackagist.okfnlabs.org).
 Using Data Packagist: